Designations Congruent with Things: Chapter 22

 “Cease calling him ‘Newt’,” Hermann snaps.
 “You will refer to him as ‘Dr. Geiszler’.”

-“Hmm,” Newton says, in feigned sympathy, “cars these days.”
+“Hmm,” Newton says in feigned sympathy, “cars these days.”

 Newton tips his head back and shoots Hermann a rare expression of good-natured candor edged with total exhaustion that Hermann finds unsettling whenever it appears because the level of self-reflection it implies exceeds the level of self-reflection with which Newton can generally be credited.

-“Well, I am certain that I could get root access to the operating system of this car in less than thirty seconds,” Hermann replies.
+“Well, I am certain I could get root access to the operating system of this car in less than thirty seconds,” Hermann replies.

 “Okay,” Newton says.
 “Fair point.
 Thank god you’re still slightly better at being you than I am.
 You’re better at being you than I am at being you.
 I’d say I’m better at being me than you are at being you, and I’m also better at being not-you than you are at being not-me.
 That sounds like an inversion of what I just said, but it’s not.
 What I meant was that the hierarchy of ontological skill is: first me as me, then you as you, then you as me, then me as you.
 It’s better to not be each other though, so I win both ways.
 You’re getting this, right?”

 “Radio’d,” Newton says.
 “I’m not interesting enough for you.
-You don’t want to take issue with my Hierarchy of Ontological Skill.
+You don’t even want to take issue with my Hierarchy of Ontological Skill.
 Which is a good band name, by the way.”

-“I don’t enjoy debating you when you’re too tired to make a coherent argument,” Hermann replies, as the intricacies of a baroque fugue begin to play over the stereo system.
+“I don’t enjoy debating you when you’re too tired to make a coherent argument,” Hermann replies, as the intricacies of a Baroque fugue begin to play over the stereo system.

-Hermann glances laterally in time to see Newton sit back again.
+Hermann glances laterally and sees Newton sit back again.

-“Ohhhhh crap,” Newton says, protractedly.
+“Ohhhhh crap,” Newton says.
 “Is this Bach?”

-“If you would simply avoid ranking—” Hermann begins.
+“If you’d simply avoid ranking—” Hermann begins.

 “Then what’s the problem?”
-Hermann snaps, edgy.
+Hermann snaps.

 His colleague does not react well to this.

-Hermann takes a deep breath, lets go of Newton’s jacket, and presses his palm to his own chest.
+Hermann takes a breath, lets go of Newton’s jacket, and presses his palm to his own chest.

 Newton adjusts his glasses with a calculated nonchalance.